Heart Valve Surgery

 A catheter is inserted by our surgeons with a collapsible and new aortic valve via small incisions in the chest or groin.

 With the use of chest x-rays and ultrasound, the catheter is used for correcting heart position, and a fresh valve is expanded and implanted.

 Once the fresh valve is placed perfectly, it quickly starts controlling blood circulation.

 People opting for TAVI get the faster recovery and short stays at hospitals.
 It is recommended for those who have complications from open-heart surgery.

-At CARE Hospitals, patients are privy to state-of-the-art infrastructure and skilled doctors who guide the patients not only for the surgical procedure but also regarding lifestyle changes, exercise regime, and food habits, improving the quality of their life.
+At CARE Hospitals, patients are privy to state-of-the-art infrastructure and skilled doctors who guide the patients not only through the Heart Valve Replacement in Hyderabad but also regarding lifestyle changes, exercise regime, and food habits, improving the quality of their life.